 For the purposes of calculating the four-year or extended-year ACGR, ESEA section 8101(43) defines a "regular high school diploma" as the standard high school diploma awarded to the preponderance of students in a State that is fully aligned with State standards.
 A "regular high school diploma" may not be aligned to a State's alternate academic achievement standards described in section 1111(b)(1)(E) and does not include a general equivalency diploma, certificate of completion, certificate of attendance, or any other similar or lesser credential.
 The term "regular high school diploma" also includes any "higher diploma" that is awarded to students who complete requirements above and beyond what is required for a State's standard high school diploma.
 Changes to the regular high school diploma are at the discretion of the SEA.
+Please see question A-3 for whether to submit an Addendum or a State plan amendment.

-B-10.
+B-12.
 May an SEA modify its Progress in Achieving English Language Proficiency (ELP) indicator through the COVID-19 State Plan Addendum?

 Yes.
 An SEA has the discretion to revise its methodology for calculating the Progress in Achieving ELP indicator consistent with the requirements under ESEA section 1111(c)(4)(B)(iv).
-For example, if the SEA does not have ELP assessment data for a student for the 2020-2021 school year, it could use prior-year data to compare an English learner's ELP assessment results from the 2021-2022 school year to available results from the 2019-2020 school year to determine whether the English learner made progress by the end of the 2021-2022 school year.
+For example, if the SEA does not have ELP assessment data for a student from the 2020-2021 school year, it may elect to use the most recent data available to compare an English learner's ELP assessment results from the 2021-2022 school to determine whether the English learner made progress by the end of the 2021-2022 school year.
+Please see question A-3 for whether to submit an Addendum or a State plan amendment.

-B-11.
+B-13.
 May an SEA modify its School Quality or Student Success (SQSS) indicator or indicators?